There's more to muay Thai than kicks, punches, elbows and knees! In this Black Belt exclusive, a renowned trainer reveals the secrets of his success.

 "While I was climbing up there, the monk 'saw' me.
 He could see everything in his mind.
 That's why I believe the mind is so powerful.
 It's like when parents have a connection with their kids or when the phone is ringing and you know it's your wife calling."

 The newest release from combatives authority Kelly McCann (standing) and Black Belt magazine is called Kelly McCann Combatives 2: Stick & Ground Combat.
-It’s a video course you can play anytime, anywhere on your digital device.
-Click here to watch the trailer and then sign up.
+It's a video course you can play anytime, anywhere on your digital device.
+Click here to sign up.

 ON HIS FIGHTERS